Jex de Castro: Early life

-De Castro was born into poverty and was unable to finish high school.
+De Castro was born into poverty, and was unable to finish high school.
+Coming from a family of singers, de Castro joined multiple local singing contests.

 Career

-Coming from a family of singers, De Castro joined multiple local singing contests.
-This includes the Hiyas ng Sining in 2005 where he became the grand champion.
+One of his first wins was the Hiyas ng Sining in 2005, where he became the grand champion.

 He would eventually be able to join the Manila Philharmonic Orchestra as a wedding singer in 2016.

-This would lead him to join the inaugural season of the Tawag ng Tanghalan (TNT) song competition segment of the variety show It's Showtime of ABS-CBN in 2017.
+This would lead him to join the first season of the revived Tawag ng Tanghalan (TNT) song competition of noontime variety show It's Showtime of ABS-CBN in 2017.
 He failed to place but returned in the TNT All-Star Grand Resbak in 2019 to finish as runner-up.
 He lost to Mark Michael Garcia in the final.
 De Castro performed "Listen" by Beyoncé and a medley of songs by Sarah Geronimo.

 He would take part in various different theater productions such as Lion King: The Musical in 2014.
-He was selected to record the gospel song "Sa Piling Ko" which was used as a theme song in the television special, In My Father's Arms.
+He was selected to record the gospel song "Sa Piling Ko" which was a theme song by the television special, In My Father's Arms.

 De Castro would secure a recording contract with Viva Records.
 In 2022, he joined season two of Masked Singer Pilipinas of TV5.
-In the competition where contestant's concealed their identities in costumes, De Castro dressed in a banana costume.
-He finished as a semi-finalist.
+In the competition where contestant's concealed their identities in costumes, de Castro dressed in a banana costume and was a semi-finalist.

-De Castro would join the 2023 Stars of the Albion Grand Prix in London upon the recommendation of Vega Entertainment Productions.
-He was able to join after a successful fundraiser.
-He would bagged the title, becoming the fifth Filipino to do so after Rachel Gabreza (2018), Marlon Macabaya (2019), Reign Macalinao (2020), and Danielle Soliman (2021).
-His feat was recognized by Philippine President Bongbong Marcos.
+De Castro would join the 2023 Stars of the Albion Grand Prix in London upon recommendation by Vega Entertainment Productions.
+He was able to join after a successful fundraiser, and bagged the title as the fifth Filipino to do so after Rachel Gabreza (2018), Marlon Macabaya (2019), Reign Macalinao (2020), and Danielle Soliman (2021).
+His feat was recognized by President Bongbong Marcos.

 Personal life

-Jex De Castro has a younger brother whom he help fund his sibling's studies.
-His sibling eventually became an architect.
+De Castro has a younger brother whose education he helped fund.
+His brother eventually became an architect.